kiwi0fruit/ultimate-question/articles/dxb_for_pdf.md

 **[≡←][toc]**

-Cosmogonic myth from Darwinian natural selection is at Buddha-Darwinism core as a setting where everything takes place.
+Cosmogonic myth from Darwinian natural selection is at Buddhian-Darwinism core as a setting where everything takes place.
 The whole universe is a “jungle”, but survives not the strongest but survives the one who survives.

 Open-ended natural selection of interacting code-data-dual algorithms as a property analogous to Turing completeness